Skip to main content

 If the main path fails or moves too slowly

-• Use the split-pay schedule: Counties such as Tulsa and Oklahoma County allow a first-half payment by 31 December and the second half by 31 March.
+• Use the split-pay schedule: Many Oklahoma counties allow a first-half payment by December 31 and the second half by March 31.

 • Ask the treasurer for the exact payoff: Do not guess once interest starts.